Maria Clementina Sobieska

-Maria Clementina Sobieska (Maria Klementyna Sobieska; 18 July 1702 – 18 January 1735) was a titular queen of England, Scotland, and Ireland by marriage to James Francis Edward Stuart, a Jacobite claimant to the thrones of the British Isles.
+Maria Clementina Sobieska (Maria Klementyna Sobieska; 18 July 1702 – 18 January 1735) was titular queen of England, Scotland, and Ireland by marriage to James Francis Edward Stuart, a Jacobite claimant to the thrones of the British Isles.
 A granddaughter of the Polish king John III Sobieski, she was the mother of Charles Edward Stuart ("Bonnie Prince Charlie") and of Henry Benedict Cardinal Stuart (Jacobite Duke of York, later Jacobite claimant).

 Biography

 Early life

 Maria Clementina Sobieska was born on 18 July 1702 in Oława, Silesia.
 Her parents were Prince Jakub Ludwik Sobieski, Duke of Oława, the eldest son of the Polish King John III Sobieski, and Countess Palatine Hedwig Elisabeth of Neuburg.
 At her baptism, she was given the names Maria Klementyna Ludwika Franciszka Dorota Teresa Konstantyna Józefa Amalia.
 The birth of Maria Clementina was a disappointment to her parents, who had been expecting a male heir, as Maria Clementina was the couple’s fourth daughter.
 Moreover, less than a year earlier, on November 3, 1700, their one-year-old son, Prince Jan Józef, had died.
 The princely couple never had another male heir.
 In 1704, another daughter was born, but she died on the day of her birth.
 Maria Klementyna remained the youngest daughter and became the family’s favorite, especially of her father, Jakub Ludwik.
 John III Sobieski was famous for his victorious Battle of Vienna against the Ottoman Turks on 12 September 1683.